-- I. Should the CCHA develop an HMIS partnership with the Vermont Balance of State Continuum of Care, convene meetings of the joint HMIS Advisory Board. - J. Attend CCHA Data Quality, PIT, and HMIS Committee, Steering Committee, and Community Meetings as needed.
+- Should the CCHA develop an HMIS partnership with the Vermont Balance of State Continuum of Care, convene meetings of the joint HMIS Advisory Board. - J. Attend CCHA Data Quality, PIT, and HMIS Committee, Steering Committee, and Community Meetings as needed.
 (Remote participation is generally acceptable.)
-Report any concerns with the software vendor to appropriate committees. - K. Provide and maintain the HMIS website. - L. Comply with HUD HMIS Standards, and notify the CCHA of impending changes affecting workflow and operations in a timely manner. - M. Apply as the project applicant for all CCHA HUD Program HMIS Projects.

-N. Search and apply for federal, state or private funding as appropriate, and with the support of the and confidentiality.
+Report any concerns with the software vendor to appropriate committees. - K. Provide and maintain the HMIS website. - Comply with HUD HMIS Standards, and notify the CCHA of impending changes affecting workflow and operations in a timely manner. - M. Apply as the project applicant for all CCHA HUD Program HMIS Projects. - N. Search and apply for federal, state or private funding as appropriate, and with the support of the CCHA. - O. Serve as the liaison with HUD regarding HUD HMIS grants. - P. Provide technical assistance and training to member agencies, as necessary, including user guidance needed to ensure appropriate system use, data entry, data reporting, and data security and confidentiality.